 1. Income Splitting

-Splitting of pension and other income such as Registered Retirement Income Funds (RRIF), annuity payments, and CPP between spouses can lower individual income for either spouse and help them limit or avoid OAS clawbacks.
+Splitting of pension and other income, such as Registered Retirement Income Funds (RRIF), annuity payments, and CPP pension sharing between spouses, can lower individual income for either spouse and help them limit or avoid OAS clawbacks.

 2. Evaluate Your Income Sources